Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ### Camera's Parameters
-The full camera parameters can be found under /simulations and data analysis/Camera Calculations.xlsx This provides a full details of all the intrinsic parameters of a [BFS-U3-04S2C-C]((https://www.teledynevisionsolutions.com/products/blackfly-s-usb3/?model=BFS-U3-04S2C-C&vertical=machine%20vision&segment=iis)) cameras we are using, inluding some that require calculations.
+The full camera parameters can be found under /simulations and data analysis/Camera Calculations.xlsx This provides the full details of all the intrinsic parameters of the [BFS-U3-04S2C-C]((https://www.teledynevisionsolutions.com/products/blackfly-s-usb3/?model=BFS-U3-04S2C-C&vertical=machine%20vision&segment=iis)) cameras we are using, inluding some that require calculations.
 ### Intrinsic/Extrinsic Callibration
 ![Chessboard Setup](./pictures/eic.png "Chessboard Setup")